PlzDntKilMeh/eos-utility-reversed/README.md

   - Run the SetupUpnp.exe, This stays running the whole time you want to have a connection with your camera.
   - Run the ActivateCamera.exe, This is buggy and I have to rerun it a couple times.
 If it works your camera will give a prompt.
-  - Now with the SetupUPNP.exe still running you can connect to your camera with the EDSDK over wifi
+  - Now with the SetupUPNP.exe still running you can connect to your camera with the EDSDK the same way you would wired but now over wifi
   - run capture.exe to test if everthing worked it should take a picture on your camera.
 Has bad error handiling run it a couple times to be sure.

 The ActivateCamera.exe only has to be ran on the first time setting up the camera or anytime you clear your camera settings.